robocorp/actions-cookbook/deploy-digital-ocean/README.md

 ## Deploy

-You can now use the [Digital Ocean App Platform Quickstart](https://docs.digitalocean.com/products/app-platform/getting-started/quickstart/) to connect your repository to Digital Ocean.
+After commiting the changes to your repository, you can now use the [Digital Ocean App Platform Quickstart](https://docs.digitalocean.com/products/app-platform/getting-started/quickstart/) to connect it to your Digital Ocean account.

 Optionally, you can also deploy the Application via cli: